YanaEvaGonchar/The_MET_landing/README.md

 # The MET Landing

 ## General info
 This is a landing page dedicated to the Metropolitan Museum of Art.

-Layout is fully responsive on mobile phones, tablets, laptops and high screens.
+* Layout is fully responsive on mobile phones, tablets, laptops and high screens.
+* Burger menu can open and close.
+* All telephone and email links are clickable.
+* The information form has adittional validation.
+* Page has animation and transition on product cards and buttons.
+* Anchore targets were implemented for navigation within the same page.
+* The project is SEO friendly.

 ## Demo
 [DEMO LINK](https://YanaEvaGonchar.github.io/The_MET_landing/)